IBM-Cloud/DevOps-Services-Docs/docs/toolchain/index.md

 <a name='saucelabs'></a>
 ### SauceLabs

-The Sauce Labs test suite supports automated functional tests that run Java or JavaScript tests against your web or mobile application as part of your continuous delivery process.
-These tests can provide valuable flow control for your projects, acting as gates to prevent the deployment of bad code.a
+The Sauce Labs test suite provides automated functional tests that run Java or JavaScript tests against your web or mobile application as part of your continuous delivery process.
+These tests can provide valuable flow control for your projects, acting as gates to prevent the deployment of bad code.

 Link to automated configuration
 Link to manual configuration